zeroibc/my-mac-os/README.md

 ### 31. [Transmission](https://www.transmissionbt.com/) - BitTorrent client
 - A torrent client that I use, very minimal in its UI but is very powerful and has all the features that I need without the bloat that [uTorrent](http://www.utorrent.com/intl/en/) and other clients have.
-- Have all my torrents downloaded into their specific folders.
-- I also want to set up a seedbox with my raspberry pie in the future as I have a bad tendency of not seeding the torrents that I downloaded.

 ### 32. [Sketch](https://www.sketchapp.com/) - Design tool
-- Not very fond of subscription based business models but this app is probably the de facto standard in doing any kind of design work on Mac.
+- Use the app to quickly prototype new designs.

 ### 33. [Pixelmator](http://www.pixelmator.com/mac/) - Image editor
-- Probably the best image editor out there on Mac, is packed with very powerful features and is very simple in its UI.
+- Mostly use the app to do quick, small edits on images like adding transparent background to an image.

 ### 34. [Flux](https://justgetflux.com) - Removes blue light
 - A simple utility that makes the screen have nice and warm non blue light emitting colour in the evening.
-	- As of macOS Sierra, you can use the [built-in feature](https://support.apple.com/en-us/HT207513) by Apple instead.
+On macOS Sierra, you can use the [built-in feature](https://support.apple.com/en-us/HT207513) instead.

 ### 35. [Dropzone](https://aptonic.com) - Drag and drop actions
-- A quick utility that pops up when I drag some file into it or open it with a hotkey, use it to upload images to [Imgur](http://imgur.com), dropping files into a preset number of folders that I made quickly as well as going to them in an instant) (a great little utility).
+- A quick utility that pops up when I drag some file into it or open it with a hotkey, use it to upload images to [Imgur](http://imgur.com), dropping files into a preset number of folders that I made quickly as well as going to them in an instant.
 <img src="https://i.imgur.com/UTqei1d.png" width="300" alt="img">

 ### 36. [Popclip](https://pilotmoon.com/popclip/) - iOS like mouse text selection popopver
-- Another great utility I cannot live without, brings up a quick menu whenever some text is selected on which I can do a number of quick actions, like searching on DuckDuckGo, Youtube, Dictionary, Reddit, Images or it can translate text selected, copy it or say it aloud, here is how it looks for me:
+- Another great utility I cannot live without, brings up a quick menu whenever some text is selected on which I can do a number of quick actions, like searching on Google, DuckDuckGo, Youtube, Dictionary, Reddit, Google Images or it can translate text selected, copy it or even make a SnippetsLab snippet from it.
+Here is how it looks for me:
 <img src="https://i.imgur.com/VLFRDAC.png" width="400" alt="img">

 ### 37. [Next Meeting](https://itunes.apple.com/us/app/next-meeting-menu-bar-app/id1017470484?mt=12) - Show time until next event in menu bar
 - It has been quite a big addition to my workflow as I know can quickly know how much time is left until my next class or some other event starts.

 ### 38. [Marked](http://marked2app.com) - Preview rendered markdown files
 - If I ever need to preview a readme or any other markdown file that I wrote or just want to read, this app is the best application for that I found.
-	- it also features live updating and quite a lot of very powerful customisation features.
+It also features live updating and quite a lot of customisable features.

 ### 40. [DaisyDisk](https://daisydiskapp.com) - Visualise taken disk space
-- A great tool to quickly get a visual glance over what is taking up your disk space and where).
+- A great tool to quickly get a visual glance over what is taking up your disk space and where.

 ### 41. [Gemini](http://macpaw.com/gemini) - Search & remove duplicate files
 - A great little utility to find duplicate files in the system.
 Didn't get much use of it so far but it may be quite useful on occasions where I do want to clean up my system from useless files and junk.